ZGCDDoo/ZGCDDoo.github.io/software.md

 ## GitHub

 My github repository can be found here [ZGCDDoo](https://github.com/ZGCDDoo).
 The exciting projects are unfortunately private for academic and competitive reasons.
 Once my studies are finished, my Continuous time Quantum Monte Carlo Solvers will be made publicly available.
+A simple (non-parallel, not fully optimized) Quantum Monte Carlo code written in efficient C++ is freely available on my *Github*.

 ## Python packages
-My python packages can be found on github.
+My python packages can be found on *Github*.
 They are also installable via **pip**, the python package manager

  - [statsfiles](https://pypi.org/project/statsfiles/)
  - [isypy](https://pypi.org/project/isypy/)
  <!-- - [mea](https://pypi.org/project/mea/)  -->

+ These projects were developped to be used as personal and group software, and unfortunately, the description and tutorials are not very advanced for now.